 Round Lake Trasimene, we got to Perugia by three.
-Johnny in Knoxville.
 The lift is needed to get up to reception (third floor off a narrow, sloping, side street).
 After another shower I slept for an hour and then we went out to eat and walk about a bit.
-The old city is high up, as we realised from various angles.
+The old city is high up, as we realized from various angles.

 We had a good meal with a bottle of Grechetto at Merlin’s on Via Fani beside the Galleria Nazionale dell’Umbria, where we were the first to sit down, and then we sat on the crowded warm steps of the Duomo.

 Assisi: it was hot on that holy hill (I didn’t try to take Rocca Maggiore) and we had a long wait for our lunch in La Lanterna, where the breezy air-conditioning was too much.

 I’d sleep now only for the nearby angle grinder.
 Maybe the f*cker has stopped.
 Yes, he can.
 Roberto the Builder.

 This evening that my mother thought she had locked herself into her bathroom while I was getting her a spare shower cap from mine (and there delayed a little to figure out where we might go later).
 She just didn’t put enough effort into turning the door knob and instead resorted to banging on the door “with a can” for a while.
 She said ten minutes but it was probably two or three.
 Today she wandered off inside the St. Francis Basilica too.
 St. Clare’s was quieter.

 Anyway, we’re not going anywhere tomorrow and tonight we found a decent restaurant called Da Peppone on the far side of the Duomo.
 Spaghetti carbonara (& more Grechetto) did me fine and a pork chop was something she would eat off the menu but I couldn’t really relax, looking at her and wondering was she half-dead or what.
 Try to remember she’s 74.